 There are other alarm systems you might consider if you are looking for PowerG support.
 The most notable is the Qolsys IQ Panel 2 Plus.
 This is a wireless all-in-one system, meaning that it is much easier to install and configure than a PowerSeries NEO System.
 The IQ Panel 2 Plus requires fewer add-ons, and it is much more ready to go right out of the box.
 This wireless control panel comes with support for up to 128 wireless zones.
 A PowerG Transceiver and a legacy receiver (319.5 MHz, 345 MHz, or 433 MHz) both come built-in.
 The system also comes complete with an integrated AT&T or Verizon LTE Communicator and a WIFI card for reliable monitoring service and connectivity with Alarm.com.
 Users should only choose a PowerSeries NEO System instead if they really want to use a hardwired security system.

 The DSC PowerSeries NEO HS2032NK supports up to 71 user codes plus a single Master Code.
 The Event Log can store up to 500 different events.
 The system features a bell output and siren supervision.
 It is also SIA CP-01 compliant.
 We recommend using an UltraTech 1240 for battery backup.
-Primary power is provided from a 16.5VAC, 40VA transformer.
+Primary power is provided from a 16.5VAC, 40VA transformer (not included).
 A metal cabinet enclosure comes included.